June 25 @ 12:30 pm – 5:00 pm

-To ensure a welcoming and safe space for all users, familiarize yourself with the Rules of the Space:
+To ensure a welcoming and safe space for all users, please read over the Rules of the Space:

 - Check-In Required: Everyone signs in upon arrival.

-- No Alcohol or Drugs: Substance-free space for everyone’s safety and comfort.
+- No Alcohol or Drugs: This is a substance-free space for everyone’s safety and comfort.

 - Respectful Content and Behavior: No engagement with explicit content, and all interactions should be respectful.